adamsilver/fdpb/03-Book-A-Flight.md

 - work with assistive devices
 - work without Javascript

-To solve the last problem we need to decide on what the core experience should be&mdash;a text box or a select box.
+To solve the last problem we need to decide on what the experience should be here.
+A text box or a select box.
 In this case, it seems prudent to use the select box.
-At least, a select box eradicates the chance of seeing errors after submission.
-But as always it depends on the context of the specific problem.
+At least, a select box removes the chance of seeing errors after submission.

 How it looks (before enhancement):